 Supplies Needed: 21 Solo Cups for Each team

 How to Play – Split your players up into teams.
 Each team will need 21 Solo Cups to stack.
 The kids will have one minute to unstack the cups and create a pyramid then restack the cups back into each other again.

-To decide a winner for each team find out which team has the fastest player.
+To decide a winner for each team and find out which team has the fastest player.
 You’ll do this by watching your timer and seeing the time each player completes the challenge.
 Write down what time each player finishes so you can compare.

 The player with the quickest time to complete the challenge wins for their team.